repobee/repobee/docs/getting_started.rst

 repos across course rounds.
 If you already have a master organization with your master repos set up somewhere, and ``master_org_name`` is specified in the config, you're good to go.
-If you need to migrate repos into the target organization (i.e. you are not using a master organization), see the :ref:`migrate` section.
-For all commands but the ``migrate`` command, the way you set this up does not matter as RepoBee commands go.
+If you need to migrate repos into the target organization (e.g. if you keep master repos in the target organization), see the :ref:`migrate` section.
+For all commands but the ``migrate`` command, the way you set this up does not matter as far as RepoBee commands go.

 .. _setup: